Recruiter Advice: Writing Your CV

 In the world of technology and ‘Spell Check’, you would be amazed at how many CVs come through with errors!
 Candidates need to remember their CV represents them.
 The general consensus among recruiters is that your CV will more often than not be your one opportunity to make a positive first impression.

-A CV that does not include dates sends up 'red flags' about a candidate’s background and will more than likely be immediately thrown out.
+A CV that does not include dates sends up 'red flags' about a candidate’s background.
 The obvious assumption is that the candidate is trying to hide something.
 So the moral is - always be honest about your dates of employment.

 < Back to top